 Recording acoustic guitars may become frustrating.
 You may play great and have a great studio, and the guitar could be an expensive and great-sounding one.
 But that’s not enough.
 There is more to it.

 You need to use good microphones to record acoustic guitars and more importantly, place them correctly.
-Good mic placement is critical to capturing the best sound acoustic guitar produce.
+Good mic placement is critical to capturing the best sound acoustic guitar produces.

 There are many different techniques and methods to record acoustic guitars.
-But in this guide, you will learn the method which will work with any situation.
+But in this guide, you will learn the method that will work with any situation.

 It will capture the best sound possible even if your guitar is not the best in the world.
 The main goal is to capture the right frequencies and sound should be balanced.